-In a bidirectional context (see Unicode Standard Annex #9, "The Bidirectional Algorithm"), symbol characters have no inherent directionality but resolve according to the Unicode Bidirectional Algorithm.
-Where the image of a symbol is not bilaterally symmetric, the mirror image is used when the character is part of the right-to-left text stream (see Section 4.7, Bidi Mirrored-Normative).
+In a bidirectional context (see Unicode Standard Annex #9, "Unicode Bidirectional Algorithm"), most symbol characters have no inherent directionality but resolve their directionality for display according to the Unicode Bidirectional Algorithm.
+For some symbols, such as brackets and mathematical operators whose image is not bilaterally symmetric, the mirror image is used when the character is part of the right-to-left text stream (see Section 4.7, Bidi Mirrored).

-Dingbats and optical character recognition characters are different from all other characters in the standard, in that they are encoded based on their precise appearance.
+Dingbats and optical character recognition characters are different from all other characters in the standard, in that they are encoded based primarily on their precise appearance.